runtimeverification/wasm-semantics/media/201903-report-chalmers.md

 ```

 A rewrite in the `<k>` cell which only cares about the first of these statements
-and replaces it by `NEW` (which could be anything) may then look something like the following:
+and replaces it by `NEW` (which could be anything) may then look something like
+the following, inside a `rule` declaration:

 ```k
 <k> (STMT1 ~> THE_OTHER_STATEMENTS)